RTradeLtd/Temporal/README.md

 DL_HASH=$(sha256sum temporal-v2.2.7-linux-amd64 | awk '{print $1}')
 # compare checksums, and copy file to `PATH` if ok
 # if this doesn't show ok then your binary is corrupted or has been tampered with
-if [[ "$CK_HASH" == "$DL_HASH" ]]; then  echo && sudo cp temporal-v2.2.7-linux-amd64 /usr/local/bin; fi
+if [[ "$CK_HASH" == "$DL_HASH" ]]; then  echo "ok" && sudo cp temporal-v2.2.7-linux-amd64 /usr/local/bin; fi
 ```

 ### Configuration Initialization

 After downloading Temporal, regardless of your setup process you will need a configuration file.
-If you want to generate a config file at `/tmp/config.json` run the following command:
+To generate a config file at `/home/doggo/config.json` run the following command:
 ```
-temporal -config /home/youruser/config.json init
+temporal -config /home/doggo/config.json init
 ```
-**Alternatively you can set the environmetn variable `CONFIG_DAG` and `temporal init`, along with *all other commands* will read from this location.
+**Alternatively you can set the environment variable `CONFIG_DAG` and `temporal init`, along with *all other commands* will read from this location.
 It is recommended that you do this as it makes using the cli a lot easier**

 It is **extremely** important you keep this in a directory that is only accessible to the users required to run the servivce as it contains usernames and passwords to key pieces of Temporal's infrastructure.

 For an example bare-minium configuration file, check out [testenv/config.json](https://github.com/RTradeLtd/testenv/blob/master/config.json)

+Note that if you did the install from source method, you will already have a config file in your home directory called `temporal-config.json`.

 ### Manual Setup